Need Help with Divorce? Custody? Asset Protection?

-The law firm of Kronzek & Cronkright is a Michigan based law firm with offices in Farmington Hills and Lansing.
+The Kronzek Firm is a Michigan based law firm with offices in Farmington Hills and Lansing.
 We are experienced attorneys who offer uncompromising legal representation.

 If you need an effective family law lawyer, you can contact us online or call (248) 479-6200.

 Let’s face it, divorce, at any age, can be painful, confusing, and life-altering; particularly when the divorce is unwanted or children are involved.
 As divorce lawyers who handle Oakland County cases, we understand what our clients are experiencing and offer professional and personalized legal assistance throughout the process.
 We understand Michigan law and the specific requirements of the Family Division of the Circuit Court in Oakland County.
 We understand the wide range of divorce situations and the complexities involved.
 Contact us online or call (248) 479-6200.